 This gives you a variety of options to take shots of wide landscapes, standard photos, and much better zoom shots than your average flagship device.

 As for its general design, the V40 looks much like its predecessors but sticks with a glass front and back and a curved aluminum.
 According to many reviews, the screen is also an upgrade compared to older LG devices.
-Its 6.4-inch OLED panel improves in color, vibrance, and brightness compared to previous LG smartphones like last year’s LG V20, for example.
+Its 6.4-inch OLED panel improves in color, vibrancy, and brightness compared to previous LG smartphones like last year’s LG V20, for example.

 Other notable features included with the LG V40 ThinQ: